A K Bell Library,

 t: +44 (0)1738 643687

-FoWSS was created in May 2007 as part of an initiative led by Ajay Close, the Soutar Writer in Residence.
-FoWSS was accepted as a registered charity by OSCR in December 2007.
+FoWSS was created in May 2007 as part of an initiative led by Ajay Close, then Soutar Writer in Residence.
+FoWSS was accepted as a registered charity (SC039101) by OSCR in December 2007.
 The main objects of FoWSS are to advance education, the arts, heritage and culture through:

-FoWSS intends to carry out artistic, literary and scholarly activities to support these objects.
-This will include research, holding talks and lectures, public readings, dramatic performances, visual arts, publishing new anthologies and works, extending schools' curricula and materials, and supporting new creative writing inspired by Soutar and his birthplace.
+FoWSS carries out artistic, literary and scholarly activities to support these objects.
+This includes research, holding talks and lectures, public readings, dramatic performances, visual arts, publishing new anthologies and works, extending schools' curricula and materials, and supporting new creative writing inspired by Soutar and his birthplace.
 The current office bearers of FoWSS are:

 Membership of FoWSS is free, and you have the opportunity to organise or participate in projects designed to promote Soutar and his works.
 In addition, members receive an annual newsletter, notification of all FoWSS events and publications, and are invited to an annual Soutar Tea held at the Soutar House.
 Please use the Contact page if you would like to find out more about FoWSS.